 Solid foods can be introduced in the same way as for non-vegetarian infants.
 Replace meat with mashed or pureed tofu or beans and soy or dairy yogurt and cheese.
 (See Introducing Solid Foods.)

 Since breast milk is such a rich source of nutrients, vegan mothers may want to breast-feed for more than one year.
-Wean vegan infants with soy milk fortified with calcium and vitamins B12 and D. Milk alternatives, such as soy, rice, almond, hemp, etc., are not recommended during the first year of life as a primary drink because it is low in both protein and energy.
+After 12 months, vegan infants may be weaned with soy milk fortified with calcium and vitamins B12 and D. If a vegan baby is weaned from breast milk before 12 months, they should receive vegan infant formula until they are 1 year old.
+Milk alternatives, such as soy, rice, almond, hemp, etc., are not recommended during the first year of life as a primary drink because they do not have the right amounts of nutrients.

 Nutrients Needing Special Attention

 When feeding vegetarian or vegan children, pay close attention to the following nutrients:

 - Vitamin B12: Vegetarians can get plenty of B12 from milk products and eggs.
 Vegans, both breast-feeding moms and children, need a good source of B12.
 Options include a supplement or fortified foods such as soy beverages, cereals and meat substitutes.

 - Vitamin D: The AAP recommends all breast-fed infants receive 400 IU per day of supplemental vitamin D starting shortly after birth.
 This should continue until your child consumes the same amount of vitamin D from fortified milk: at least one quart per day of cow's or soy milk.

 - Calcium: Breast- and formula-fed babies, as well as toddlers who consume milk and dairy foods, usually get plenty of additional calcium from foods including yogurt and cheese.
 For vegan toddlers, calcium-fortified foods and beverages or supplements may be necessary.
 See a registered dietitian nutritionist for advice.